HOW TO NAVIGATE THIS PROJECT WEBSITE

 REPAIRS TO REVETMENT

 This revetment faced an 8-foot storm surge during Hurricane Zeta and helped to protect this area from losing more land.
 Without this revetment we would have seen similar shoreline erosion to Hurricane Nate in 2017.
-However, it does require some repairs.
-We hope to get this done in the spring to ensure the site is safe and ready for the next Hurricane season.
+Repairs were made in Spring 2022.

 SUBSCRIBE TO RECEIVE THE LATEST PROJECT NEWS.